-In 2000, the enterprise DITTON acquired majority interest in the plant, after that in 2002, the plant was renamed into Joint-Stock Company DITTON Driving Chain Factory (in Latvian - DITTON pievadķēžu rūpnīca).
+In 2000, the enterprise DITTON acquired interest in the plant, after that in 2002, the plant was renamed into Joint-Stock Company DITTON Driving Chain Factory (in Latvian - DITTON pievadķēžu rūpnīca).

 - Design and manufacture of driving chains in accordance with the ISO/DIN, ANSI, GOST standards.
 The quality of used raw materials and the quality of the dimensions of chain production is ensured by the mandatory monitoring at every production stage with special testing equipment.